+The device integrates a 5V linear regulator (VCC) that is supplied by VIN and provides power to the internal circuitry.
+The internal regulator operates in low dropout mode when VIN voltage is below 5V.
 The VCC can be used as the PGOOD pull-up supply but it is "NOT" allowed to power other device or circuitry.
 The VCC pin must be bypassed to ground with a minimum effective capacitance $3\mu$ F capacitor.
 In many applications, a $10\mu$ F, X7R is recommended and it needs to be placed as close as possible to the VCC pin.
-Be careful to consider the voltage coefficient of ceramic capacitors when choosing the value and case size.
+Be careful to account for the voltage coefficient of ceramic capacitors when choosing the value and case size.
 Many ceramic capacitors lose 50% or more of their rated value when used near their rated voltage.